tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 ### 1. Instructor Do: Welcome to Class (10 min)

 In our last class, students were introduced to the thought processes and techniques that go into taking a formalized contract spec and implementing it into Solidity code.
 Students learned to take a simple yet formalized smart contract specification and implement it to fit the interface of an already established front-end dApp.
-Students then deployed the configured dApp to a centralized production environment, GitHub pages.
+Students then deployed the configured dApp to a centralized production environment, GitHub Pages.

 Today, students will once again be leveraging the GitHub Pages service to host their static dApp bundle.